limpyd/redis-limpyd-jobs/README.md

 - `priority=0`
     The priority of the new job, or the new priority of an already existing job, if this priority is higher of the existing one.

+- `queue_model`
+    The to use to store queues.
+By default, it's set to `Queue`, defined in the `queue_model` attribute of the `Job` model.
+If the argument is not set, the attribute will be used.
+Be careful to set it as attribute in your subclass, or as argument in `add_job` or the default `Queue` model will be used and jobs won't be saved in the expected queue.

 If you use a subclass of the `Job` model, you can pass additional arguments to the `add_job` method simply by passing them as named arguments, they will be save if a new job is created (but not if an existing job is found in a waiting queue)